IBM-Cloud/cloud-journey/README.md

 # Cloud Journey

-Provision a multizone IBM Cloud Kubernetes service (IKS) cluster on a Virtual private cloud (VPC) with a load balancer.
+Provision a multizone IBM Cloud Kubernetes service (IKS) or Red Hat OpenShift on IBM Cloud cluster on a Virtual private cloud (VPC) with a load balancer.

 ## Resources